Looking for things to do in Long Beach, WA? This beach town is a little slice of PNW life packed with every coastal activity you could imagine!

 The tennis club welcomes the whole family to enjoy their courts for tennis and pickleball.

-31. Listen to live music and enjoy great food at [pickled fish].
+31. Listen to live music while enjoying tasty food

-Pickled Fish hosts live music every night in a cozy, chic setting with an ocean view.
-Find their current lineup here.
+Pickled Fish and North Beach Tavern hosts live music in a cozy, chic setting.

 Find Lewis and Clark downtown across from the Long Beach Tavern.

 This bright and happy independent bookstore is perfect for those who can’t resist putting their nose in a book!
-The beach is the perfect place to catch up on some reading.
+The beach is a wonderful place to catch up on some reading.

 The Peninsula Arts Center offers music classes and is a Fair Trade Music venue with concerts every other Saturday.